Small Dog Breeds Directory: A Guide for Pet Parents

 - Extra-Small, with 18 breeds including the Yorkshire Terrier, the Pomeranian and the Maltese

-- Small, with 60 breeds, including but not limited to the Dachshund, Shih Tzu, Pug, Pembroke Welsh Corgi and Cocker Spaniel.
+- Small, with 60 breeds, including but not limited to the Dachshund, Shih Tzu, French Bulldogs, Pembroke Welsh Corgi, Cocker Spaniel, and the Mini Australian Shepherd.

 Small Dog Characteristic Misnomers

 There are dogs for every lifestyle and living situation.
 From apartment living to country living, dogs have become an integral part of our society.
 However, there are still several clichés and questions come to mind when thinking about small dogs: Small dogs, small brains?
 Small dogs are angry and aggressive?
 Are all small dogs lap dogs?
 Are all small dogs apartment dogs with little or no need for outdoor exercise?

 One thing is for sure: small dogs do not have small personalities!
 Some require a quiet environment to thrive, others like the Dachshund need space to run and explore their surroundings.
 We will explore these personality traits more in-depth later on, as well as the specificities for each breed in the breed pages below.

 What is considered a small breed of dogs?

 The rule of thumb for qualifying a breed of dog as small is usually one that weighs on average less than 22 pounds, or one that is shorter than 16 inches.
 Keep in mind however that the largest of the small breeds of dogs is the Cirneco dell’Etna, an athletic breed originally from Sicily, weighs between 17 pounds (female) and 26 pounds (male) and stands at up to 18 inches tall.